rolandtritsch/slidev-elixirconfeu-2023-lightening-talk-pbt/pbt.md

 ---
 layout: image-right
-image: /images/book.png
+image: /images/book.jpg
 ---

 # Main/Key Takeaways ...

-* Do not “force” using PBT.
+* Do not `force` using PBT.
 It (only) works (well) for a subset of problem-domains (e.g. math problems, pure functions, ...)
-* Do not look at it as an alternative, but more as a way to make your unit-testing more comprehensive, more complete and easier to maintain
+* Do not look at it as an alternative for your tradional unit-testing, but more as a way to make your unit-testing more comprehensive, more complete and easier to maintain
 * Buy the book ...
 * Attend the training ...